prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation-February-2021-Rekognition-vs-Private-ID.md

 To build the evaluation dataset, we collected and labeled 2,049 diverse classes and named the set DIF-CELEB-1M in November, 2020.
 The subclasses are represented as follows: 14% Black, 6% Asian, 53% White, 23% Hispanic, and 4% Other.

-In total, 1,300 classes were deduplicated and cleaned from the MS-Celeb-1M dataset.
-Then, we manually added 700 additional diverse celebrity classes to allow the subgroups to approximate the US population.
+First, we deduplicated and cleaned 1,300 classes from the MS-Celeb-1M dataset.
+Then, we manually added 700 additional diverse celebrity classes to augment lower-represented subgroups to approximate the US population.
 Customers with an API Key should use Private Identity’s AWS Lambda function to reproduce results.
-Researchers please contact sales@private.id to obtain an API Key.
+Researchers should contact sales@private.id to obtain an API Key.

 ![Graph showing subclass diversity](https://github.com/openinfer/PrivateIdentity/blob/master/images/Describe%20Subclasses.png)